 As a rule, the cost of tours includes lunch during the tour and a fee for visiting attractions.
 The main drawback of a package tour is that you will always be surrounded by a crowd of other tourists eager to relax in a secluded corner of nature.

-To visit almost all attractions in the Coron area, tourists are required to pay 100-300 pesos per person).
-Plus, you will most likely have to take a walk with the captain to the nearby market to buy food, from which lunch will be prepared for you the next day while you enjoy the beauties of the Coron.
-The advantage of this way of visiting attractions is that you can decide for yourself (within certain limits) which to see and what to visit.
+To visit almost all attractions in the Coron area, tourists need to pay 100-300 pesos per person.
+You will likely have to walk with the captain to the nearby market to buy food.
+The next day while you enjoy the beauties of the Coron captain will cook lunch for you.
+The advantage of this way of visiting attractions is that you can decide for yourself which to see and what to call.

 Coron is a place suitable for any budget.
 Most travelers decide to stay in the city of Coron (Coron Town), from where package tours depart and where you can rent a boat for a particular time.
 Here you can find many restaurants, bars, and diving schools.
-However, if you need a different experience, hotels on the islands are also adjacent to the Coron.
+However, if you need a different experience, hotels on the islands are also adjacent to Coron.
 Even a houseboat in one of the lagoons of the island of Coron.

 The hotel industry on the Coron is still not very developed, and often the most exciting rooms are sold in a few weeks.
 You must make a reservation on time (you can find recommendations on the Internet to make a reservation six months in advance), especially if you visit this area on dates such as Christmas, Easter, or Chinese New Year.